Cas9: 2017-19

-2020-
+2020

 In 2020, Uddin, Rudin, and Sen reported that Cas9 variants, such as Cas9 nickase, improve genome editing by reducing off-target effects.

+2025

+In 2025, Zhou, Diao, Li, and colleagues reported that apoNmeCas9 (an RNA-free form of NmeCas9) can stimulate Cas1–Cas2-mediated CRISPR spacer acquisition in a type II-C system when CRISPR RNA levels are low.

 CRISPR-mediated immunity

-CRISPR systems in bacteria and archaea act as programmable restriction enzymes to combat viruses and plasmids.
+CRISPR systems in bacteria and archaea function as programmable restriction enzymes to combat viruses and plasmids.
 CRISPR loci consist of short, palindromic repeats and variable spacers (24–48 nucleotides) that store sequences from foreign DNA.
 Adjacent cas genes, including universal cas1 and cas2, and type II-specific cas9, encode proteins for immunity.
 Cas9 uses crRNA and tracrRNA to form a complex that targets and cleaves foreign DNA matching the spacer sequence.

 Adaptation

-CRISPR systems integrate spacers from viral “protospacers” into the CRISPR locus, requiring a PAM (e.g., NGG in S. pyogenes) for recognition.
+During the adaptation stage, CRISPR systems integrate spacers from viral"protospacers" into the CRISPR locus.
+It requiring the presence of a PAM, such as NGG in S.pyogenes) for recognition.
 Cas9 ensures functional spacer acquisition.
 However, spacers can be lost via homologous recombination.

+ApoCas9 has been reported to stimulate spacer acquisition in type II-C systems and to couple acquisition activity to CRISPR RNA abundance with low crRNA (e.g.: in cells undergoing array neogenesis or natural array contraction) associated with increased acquisition and higher crRNA (expanded arrays) associated with reduced acquisition.
+The nuclease lobe alone is sufficient to stimulate acquisition, whereas crRNA-dependent regulation required full-length Cas9.
+This activity is evolutionarily conserved across several type II-C Cas9 orthologues.

 CRISPR processing

-RNA polymerase transcribes the CRISPR locus into pre-crRNA, which specific endoribonucleases cleave into small crRNAs containing one spacer and a partial repeat.
+RNA polymerase transcribes the CRISPR locus into pre-crRNA, which is processed by specific endoribonucleases into mature crRNAs, each containing one spacer and a partial repeat.

 Interference

-The crRNA, within a CASCADE complex, pairs with complementary foreign DNA.
-Cas9 cleaves the DNA if the spacer matches and the PAM is present, halting viral replication.
+In the interference stage, the crRNA guides Cas9 together with tracrRNA to complementary foreign DNA sequences.
+If the targer sequence matches the spacer and a PAM is present, Cas9 introduces double-stranded breaks in DNA, stoping viral replication.

 Transcription regulation

-Inactive Cas9 (dCas9), lacking endonuclease activity, binds DNA to regulate transcription.
+Inactive Cas9 (dCas9), lacking endonuclease activity, can bind DNA and regulate transcription.
+In eukaryotic cells, dCas9 targets enhancer sequences to prevent transcription factor binding and gene expression.
+Genome-wide screens using dCas9-based repression have been conducted to systematically identify gene funciton.

-In eukaryotes, dCas9 targets enhancer sequences to prevent transcription factor assembly.
-Gilbert, Horlbeck, Adamson, Villalta, Chen, Whitehead, Guimaraes, Panning, Ploegh, Bassik, Qi, Kampmann, and Weissman conducted genome-wide dCas9 screens for gene repression.
-O’Connell, Oakes, Sternberg, East-Seletsky, Kaplan, and Doudna reported that Cas9 cleaves mRNA when hybridized with ssDNA containing a PAM complement. dCas9 fused to transcription activators, as in CRISPRa, activates genes, as reported by Gilbert et al.
+In addition to DNA targeting, Cas9 has been shown to cleave mRNA when hybridized with complementary single-stranded containing a PAM complement.
+When fused to transcription activators, dCas9 can be used to activate genes(CRISPRa).

 Structural studies

-Cas9 features a bi-lobed structure with an alpha-helical lobe (REC) and a nuclease lobe (NUC) containing HNH and RuvC domains, connected by a bridge helix.
-The HNH domain cleaves the target DNA strand, while RuvC cleaves the non-target strand.
-The PAM-interacting domain (PI, orange) recognizes the NGG PAM sequence.
-The sgRNA, replacing the crRNA-tracrRNA complex, forms a T-shaped structure with the target DNA.
+Cas9 has a bi-lobed structure with an alpha-helical lobe (REC) and a nuclease lobe (NUC) containing HNH and RuvC domains, connected by a bridge helix.
+The nuclease lobe contains HNH domains which cleaves target DNA strands, and RuvC which cleaves the non-target strand.
+The PAM-interacting domain recognizes the NGG PAM sequence.
+The single-guide RNA (sgRNA), replaces the crRNA-tracrRNA complex, and forms a T-shaped structure with the target DNA.
 A 2014 study reported that REC1 and bridge helix domains are critical for sgRNA recognition.

-DNA cleavage

-Cas9’s HNH and RuvC domains cleave the target and non-target DNA strands, respectively, requiring a PAM sequence (NGG for S. pyogenes).
-A 2020 study reported that NAG and NGA PAMs are less efficient.
-A 2016 study reported that cleavage often produces 1-nucleotide 5’ overhangs, favoring templated insertions.
-A 2024 study reported that 85% of on-target cleavages are blunt, while 15% have 1-nucleotide overhangs.
-A 2018 study reported that cleavage efficiency depends on free energy changes in the gRNA-DNA duplex.
-Another 2016 study reported that stable gRNA folding can impair cleavage.